CLUB HISTORY/2024/25 PEN PICS/CLUB HONOURS

 1. CLUB HISTORY

-Although the formation of Grays Athletic is officially 1890, its origins can be traced back to 1888, when the Grays Amateur Athletic Club, which was primarily a cricket and athletic club, formed an association football branch.
-The modern club can be traced back to the Grays Juniors side formed in 1902, who in 1904 changed their name to Grays Athletic and who in 1906 took over the Grays Recreation Ground, the club's spiritual home for the next 104 years.
+Although the formation of Grays Athletic was officially 1890, its origins can be traced back to 1888, when the Grays Amateur Athletic Club, which was primarily a cricket and athletic club, formed an association football branch.
+The modern club can be traced back to the Grays Juniors side formed in 1902, which in 1904 changed their name to Grays Athletic and in 1906 took over the Grays Recreation Ground, the club's spiritual home for the next 104 years.
 Senior Status was granted in 1909, whilst in 1912 the club became a founding member of the Athenian League.
 Over the last hundred years, the club has experienced a roller-coaster ride.
 Plenty of highs, along with lows, which at times have threatened the clubs’ existence.

 During the 1920’s the club experienced its first boom period, winning the London League three times (1922, 1927 and 1930), as well as two Essex Senior Cup triumphs (1921 and 1923), to add to their first in 1915.
 Towards the end of World War Two, the club experienced its next successful era, led by centre-forward, Harry Brand, who went on to become the club's record scorer with 269 goals scored between 1944 and 1952.
 Inspired by his goals, the Blues won the East Anglian Cup and another Essex Senior Cup in 1945.
 The club also won the inaugural, Corinthian League Championship, a league which as well as being founder members they were instrumental in forming.

 The club re-joined the Athenian League in 1958, which gradually heralded a decline in fortunes.
 During the late 1960s and 1970s, the club was locked in a struggle with the trustees of the Recreation Ground to secure the venue’s future.
 This was finally sorted in 1981 when club patron Ron Billings was persuaded to buy the ground by then club director Bryan Coker and Jeff and Fred Saxton who were the club's joint managers at the time.
 With the future of the ground secured the club was about to enter another period of success.
 Businessman Jim Myers, owner of the Boys from Rathbone Street retail chain, was persuaded to come aboard as the new chairman.
 He set a target of Isthmian Premier Division football, within five years (it would take six).
 The first step in getting there was achieved in 1983, when the club finished as runners-up in the Athenian League, earning promotion to Division Two of the Isthmian League.
 Just when it seemed the club's troubles had gone, disaster struck when the 400-seater wooden stand was burned to the ground after gracing the Rec for over sixty years.
-This led Mr Billings to undertake ground improvements, which included new changing rooms, an indoor ballcourt and bar development.
+This led Mr Billings to undertake ground improvements, which included new changing rooms, an indoor ball court and bar development.

 The 1984-85 season saw the Blues secure the Isthmian League Division Two South title.
 Three years later promotion to the Isthmian Premier Division was achieved after finishing as runners-up to Marlow, despite gaining 100 points during the season.
 The club enjoyed a nine-season stay in the Premier Division, with two fifth places, in their first two seasons at that level being the highest.
 In 1992 the Isthmian League Cup was won, defeating league runners-up Enfield 3-1 in the final held at Dagenham’s, Victoria Road Ground.
 Sadly in 1997, the Blues were relegated back to Division One, with the final match of the season seeing long-standing managers Jeff and Fred Saxton step down from their roles and the playing retirement of the holder of the club appearances record, Phil Sammons (748 appearances) after fifteen seasons with the Blues.